-> On 21 September, the International Day of Peace, members of the Sri Chinmoy Centre from all around the world took part in Seven Minutes of World Peace.
-This initiative was first inaugurated in 1984 by Sri Chinmoy, in his capacity as the director of the The Peace Meditation at the United Nations.
+On 21 September, the International Day of Peace, members of the Sri Chinmoy Centre from all around the world took part in Seven Minutes of World Peace.
+This initiative was first inaugurated in 1984 by Sri Chinmoy, in his capacity as leader of The Peace Meditation at the United Nations.

-> Since its inception, individuals and groups from around the world have joined to offer their heartfelt wishes for a better world.
+Since its inception, individuals and groups from around the world have joined to offer their heartfelt wishes for a better world.
 It is a soulful prelude to the United Nations Peace Bell Ceremony, which marks the global International Day of Peace.

 Sri Chinmoy wished to be remembered as a student of peace, feeling that the cultivation and sharing of inner peace was the most valuable thing we can do.